semodi/semodi.github.io/_pages/nyc_neighborhood.md

 ![](/assets/img/nyc_fig/percentage_pareto.png)

-The clear winners are Manhattan and the Bronx, followed by Brooklyn and Queens in last place.
+The clear winners are Brooklyn and the Bronx, followed by Manhattan and Queens in last place.

 What is every Boroughs strongest asset?
 Looking only at Pareto optimal neighborhoods, one can calculate average value for every metric.
 For visualization purposes, I have normalized every metric to lie between zero and one, with zero being "worst" and one meaning "best".

-{% include pareto_radial_test.html %}
+{% include pareto_radial.html %}

 Not surprisingly, Manhattan is a clear winner when it comes to venue density and distance to Midtown (which, of course, is in Manhattan).
-With its many residential neighborhoods in the East, Queens can be considered the safest borough (not everywhere!).
+With its many residential neighborhoods in the East, Queens can be considered the safest borough (not everywhere!) followed by Brooklyn.
 Anyone who lives in the Bronx can attest to its unbeatable rent prices.
-It is also, in spite of its reputation, surprisingly safe, tying with Brooklyn and being safer on average than Manhattan.
+In terms of safety, the Bronx ties with Manhattan.

 ## Discussion